benduong2001/benduong2001.github.io/food_recommendation.md

    * Python code that includes object oriented programming.

 ## **Restaurant Rating Prediction given User Text Reviews**
-* This sentiment analysis prediction will predict whether a user's rating for a restaurant is negative, given the text data of their google review.
+* For this 1st task, a basic sentiment analysis model will be made and trained to predict whether a user's rating for a restaurant is negative or not, given the text data of their google review.
 * In-depth Feature Engineering will be all that is needed to transform unstructured text data into explainable and structured, tabular data.

 #### **Data Preparation and Feature Engineering**